huruo1010/DTFA/README.md

 We thank [TogetherNet](https://github.com/yz-wang/TogetherNet) and [YOLOXs](https://github.com/Megvii-BaseDetection/YOLOX) for their excellent baseline to promote the development of our work.

 <hr />

-## :heart: Acknowledgement
-We thank [TogetherNet](https://github.com/yz-wang/TogetherNet), [YOLOXs](https://github.com/Megvii-BaseDetection/YOLOX), and [RDMNet](https://github.com/xfwang23/RDMNet) for their excellent baseline to promote the development of our work.

 ## Contact